 In thy power shall it be to exalt and to abase.

 Established shall be the word of thy mouth, irresistible shall be thy command,

 None among the gods shall transgress thy boundary.

 Abundance, the desire of the shrines of the gods,

 Shall be established in thy sanctuary, even though they lack offerings.

 We give thee sovereignty over the whole world.”

-Worship of Marduk and the Bel Connection
+Worship of Marduk as the Patron Deity of Babylon

-Similarly, after the fall of the Neo-Babylonian Empire in the 6th century BC, Cyrus, the first Achaemenid Persian ruler, promoted himself as the ‘chosen of Marduk’ who was destined to rule the city of Babylon.
+Similarly, after the fall of the Neo-Babylonian Empire in the 6th century BC, Cyrus, the first Achaemenid Persian king, promoted himself as the ‘chosen of Marduk’ who was destined to rule the city of Babylon.

 Interestingly enough, by circa 1000 BC, Marduk was probably referred to simply as Bel (meaning ‘lord’) by many of his worshipers.
-Now given how the pantheon of Mesopotamia was a religious extension of the ancient cultural overlap (of Sumerians, Akkadians, Babylonians, Assyrians, and other groups), Bel was possibly an aspect of Marduk that was a composite of other gods like Enlil and Dumuzid.
+Now given how the Mesopotamia pantheon was a religious extension of the ancient cultural overlap (of Sumerians, Akkadians, Babylonians, Assyrians, and other groups), Bel was possibly an aspect of Marduk that was a composite of other gods like Enlil and Dumuzid.